Michael-Reefe/Loki.jl/README.md

 A 1D vector giving labels to each of the templates in `templates`.
 The length must match the length of the 4th axis of `templates`.

-`linemask_delta`

-This specifies the half-width, in pixels, to use in the calculation of the numerical second derivative when creating the emission line mask.
-Defaults to 3 for MIR data or 20 for optical data.

-`linemask_n_inc_thresh`

-This specifies the number of times the flux must increase to the left/right of a given emission line candidate before the line masking procedure halts.
-Increasing this number will tend to mask more to the left and right of each line.
-Defaults to 3 for MIR and 7 for optical data.

-`linemask_thresh`

-This specifies the threshold, in number of standard deviations away from 0, that the second derivative must achieve to consider it an emission line detection in the line masking procedure.
-Defaults to 3.

 `linemask_overrides`

-One may use this to provide a vector of tuples, in the same format as `user_mask`, giving wavelength regions that should always be masked out during the line masking procedure.
+One may use this to manually provide a vector of tuples, in the same format as `user_mask`, giving wavelength regions that should always be masked out during the line masking procedure.
 Masking regions with this option leads to slightly different behavior than simply masking them with `user_mask`: `user_mask` will force these regions to always be masked out during all steps of the fitting process, whereas masking them with `linemask_overrides` will *only* mask them out during the continuum fit, but will then unmask them during the line fit.

+`linemask_width`

+By default, if `linemask_overrides` is not provided, lines will be masked out by taking the line list from the `lines.toml` option file and masking out everything within $\pm 1000$ km/s.
+This option allows you to change this width from $1000$ km/s to whatever you want.

 `map_snr_thresh`